queenofdowntime/square-one/tutorials/fizzbuzz-tdd.md

 1. Back in `lib/fizzbuzz.rb` we need to make our function work out whether the `number` it is being passed as an argument (which right now we are ignoring) is actually divisible by three.
-To do that we need to use modular arithmetic: if `number` can be even divided by 3, it should return 0 (i.e. not have a remainder).
+To do that we need to use modular arithmetic: if `number` can be evenly divided by 3, it should return 0 (i.e. not have a remainder).
 	```rb
 	def is_divisible_by_three?(number)
 		number % 3 == 0